Cubs vs. Phillies Player Props Betting Odds

 |1

-- Ian Happ has recorded 47 hits with 13 doubles, four home runs and 33 walks.
-He has driven in 19 runs with four stolen bases.
+- Dansby Swanson has 11 doubles, a triple, four home runs, 28 walks and 18 RBI (46 total hits).
+He has swiped four bases.

 |Opponent